 However, the western side of the valley features more commanding views at the top and therefore the approach is more challenging.
 The picture below is taken from the top of the western section looking eastwards across the “Water Pass”.

-Why Visit Shuiguan Great Wall?
+Best Reasons to Visit Shuiguan Great Wall

 The renovated section of the Shuiguan section of the Great Wall of China is about 5 miles long and features 8 towers.
 Additionally, this section of the wall has far fewer visitors compared to neighboring Badaling and Juyongguan Great Wall.
 This makes a great option for visitors who want to avoid the crowds.